MultiQC/MultiQC/docs/modules.md

     'hidden': False                 # Set to True to hide the column on page load }
 ```
+* `namespace`
+  * This prepends the column title in the mouse hover: _Namespace: Title_.
+    It's automatically generated for the General Statistics table.
 * `scale`
   * Colour scales are the names of ColorBrewer palettes.
 See the
     [chroma.js documentation](https://github.com/gka/chroma.js/wiki/Predefined-Colors)